PM talks to Carter and others about Speaker role

 "In the fullness of time we'll settle on a Government nomination.
 We haven't done that yet."

-Next story in Political: John Tamihere promises plain speaking
+Next story in Politics: John Tamihere promises plain speaking

 Copyright © 2012, Radio New Zealand